ChimeraTK/DeviceAccess/doc/spec_initialValuePropagation.md

 ## High-level requirements ##

 - Initial values must be available to all `ChimeraTK::ApplicationModule`s at the start of the `ChimeraTK::ApplicationModule::mainLoop()`.
 No call to `ChimeraTK::TransferElement::read()` etc. is required.
-This implies that the `ChimeraTK::ApplicationModule::mainLoop()` is not started until all initial values are available, including those coming from devices which might potentially be offline.
+This implies that the `ChimeraTK::ApplicationModule::mainLoop()` is not started until all initial values are available, including those coming from devices which might potentially be offline or from other `ApplicationModule`s.
+- `ChimeraTK::ApplicationModule` implementations can either provide initial values for their outputs in `ChimeraTK::ApplicationModule::prepare()` (if the initial value doesn't depend on any inputs) or right after the start of the `ChimeraTK::ApplicationModule::mainLoop()` (if the initial value needs to be computed from the incoming initial values of the inputs).
+- Since `ChimeraTK::ApplicationModule`s might wait for initial values from other `ChimeraTK::ApplicationModule`s, the modules might end up in a dead lock due to a circular connection.
+The circular connection is legal, but the dead lock situation needs to be broken by one `ChimeraTK::ApplicationModule` writing its initial value during `ChimeraTK::ApplicationModule::prepare()`.
 - Devices must receive the initial values as soon as possible after the device is opened and after the initialisation sequence is executed.
 There is no guarantee that other registers of the same device are written or read only after the initial values are written.
 Hence, any critical registers that need to be written before accessing other registers must be written in the initialisation sequence.
 - The control system doesn't receive "initial values" as such.
 The first value of a process variable is sent to the control system when available.
 This may depend even on external conditions like the availability of devices.
 - Control system variables show the `ChimeraTK::DataValidity::faulty` flag until they have received the first valid value.